ComputationalRadiationPhysics/picongpu/README.md

 	Stress memory as much as we can.
 A random pattern is generated and a kernel of large grid size and block size is launched to set all memory to the pattern.
-A new read and write kernel is launched immediately after the previous write kernel to check if there is any errors in memory and set the memory to the compliment.
+A new read and write kernel is launched immediately after the previous write kernel to check if there is any errors in memory and set the memory to the complement.
 This process is repeated for 1000 times for one pattern.
 The kernel is written as to achieve the maximum bandwidth between the global memory and GPU.
 	This will increase the chance of catching software error.
 In practice, we found this test quite useful to flush hardware errors as well.